hanez/fun-lang.xyz/index.md

  - Dynamic and optionally statically typed
  - Type safety
  - Written in C (C11) and Fun
- - Internal libs are written with no_camel_case even when written in Fun, except class Names
+ - Internal libs are written with no_camel_case even when written in Fun, except class names
  - Only a minimal function set is written in C, and most other core functions and libraries are implemented in Fun

 ## The Fun Manifesto